Kazmirchuk/nats-tcl/README.md

 ## Installing
 The package is available in two forms:
-- as a classic Tcl package using pkgIndex.tcl.
+1. As a classic Tcl package using `pkgIndex.tcl`.
 Download/clone the repository to one of places listed in your `$auto_path`.
 Or you can extend `$auto_path` with a new folder, e.g.:
 ```Tcl
 lappend auto_path <path>
 ```